liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/01-beginning-android-portal-development/04-installing-mobile-sdk-screens-android.markdown

 # Installing the Guestbook Mobile SDK and Liferay Screens for Android [](id=installing-the-guestbook-mobile-sdk-and-liferay-screens-for-android)

-For your Android app to interact with the Guestbook portlet, you must install the following in your Android project:
+For your Android app to interact with the Guestbook portlet, you must install the following libraries in your Android project:

-- **Liferay's pre-built Mobile SDK:** This Mobile SDK contains the classes that call the remote services of @product@'s core apps.
+- **Liferay's pre-built Mobile SDK:** This Mobile SDK contains the classes that call @product@'s core remotes services.
 It also contains the framework necessary for any Mobile SDK to make server calls.

 - **The Guestbook Mobile SDK:** This Mobile SDK contains only the classes that call the Guestbook portlet's remote services.